StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 ![Karel for Exercise]
 (img/forProblem.png)

 We want Karel to move forward and pick up every beeper in this five step world.
-Check out the starter file forProblem.java and give it a go.
+Check out the starter file for for-loops in the CodeHS lesson and give it a go.

 ## While Loops